-If you have questions about whether your project idea would be considered for funding please contract the Artery at email@example.com at least two weeks before funding deadlines
+If you have questions about whether your project idea would be considered for funding please contract the ARTery at firstname.lastname@example.org at least two weeks before funding deadlines.

 We love our job and will strive to keep the artistic environment of Burning Seed inspired, innovative, and efficient.
 We work to support artists in their creativity and encourage the Burner community to engage on and off site.
 We will maximise the safety of all art installations by providing guidelines that define the necessary parameters of the project, whether it is a fire art piece or an interactive kinetic installation.
 Our priority is promoting safe and smart interaction between the ART and the participant.
 We will never commodify or attempt to make money from your project.
 We will always include the artist name and project name in all references on Burning Seed pages giving credit where credit is due.
 We do not own your art or make claims regarding future presentations or displays.